ColdGrub1384/ios_termios/README.md

 `ios_termios` is a wrapper of `tcgetattr`, `tcsetattr`, `tcgetwinsize` and `tcsetwinsize` for iOS.
 Because iOS doesn't let processes open pseudo terminals, this library manage their own.
 I'm trying to get `libedit` and the Python `readline` library to work with this wrapper.

 The client is still responsible of opening the pipes.
-This library will no open fake pseudo terminals for you but instead you register your file descriptors with the `ios_register_pty` function.
+This library will not open fake pseudo terminals for you but instead you register your file descriptors with the `ios_register_pty` function.

 ## Usage